david-perez/tfg-code/readme.md

 All scripts must be run from the tfg-code directory.

-`VocabularyGenerator.py` generates the vocabulary from the corpora in the training set.
-It outputs a json file containing a list of words to the `serialized_vocabularies` directory.
+`vocabulary_generator.py` generates the vocabulary from the corpora in the training set.
+It outputs a json file containing a list of words that is serialized to the `vocabulary_experiments` table.

-`BagOfWordsGenerator.py` generates bag of words for each patient in the training set or in the test set, using a provided vocabulary.
-It creates a table in the database containing the serialized (in binary) bag if words vectors for each patient.
+`bag_of_words_generator.py` generates bag of words for each patient in the training set or in the test set, using a provided vocabulary.
+It creates a table in the database containing the serialized (in binary) bag of words vectors for each patient.
-The script outputs the name of the table that is created.
+For RNNs, it creates bag of words vectors for each medical note.
+Experiment results are output to the `bag_of_words_generator_experiments` table.

-When running models that log to TensorBoard, ensure TensorBoard is run using
+When running models that log to TensorBoard (`feed_forward_nn.py` and `rnn.py`), ensure TensorBoard is run using

 ```
 tensorboard --logdir=tensorboard_logs/